What Makes Portugal so Special

 Mosaics and Tile

-I could spend days staring at castles, churches and other architectural wonders.
-The amount of time that went into the artistry amazes me, and I could spend hours or days wandering around the walls stood up hundreds, and sometimes, thousands of years ago thinking of the people who built them, who stood among them and who viewed them.
+I could spend days staring at castles, churches, and other architectural wonders.
+The amount of time that went into the artistry amazes me, and I could spend hours or days wandering around the walls that stood for hundreds and, sometimes, thousands of years ago, thinking of the people who built them, who stood among them, and who viewed them.
 Here are just a few examples from Portugal.